 In October each year, in the run up to Halloween, schools take a break.
 The weather is unpredictable, as we can pick up storms from the Atlantic, we may take a spell of warm weather from our continental neighbours to the South or the winds will blow from the East or the North and we need to wrap up warm.
-One thing’s for sure, if you don’t like the weather, wait an hour or so and bland large it will change.
+One thing’s for sure, if you don’t like the weather, wait an hour or so and by and large it will change.

 October Half Term provides us with an opportunity to explore London, with a half reasonable change of some reasonable weather.
-Our mission on this occasion was to travel with a young family, Antonina Mamzenko, a professional photographer (https://www.mamzenko.com) and a professional London Blue Badge Tourist Guide.
+Our mission on this occasion was to travel with a young family, Antonina Mamzenko, a professional photographer (https://www.mamzenko.com) and a professional London Blue Badge Tourist Guide (with a comfy car).
 We started from home in the South West of London (but it could be from North, South East or wherever), and we headed into town.
 Reading material and a quiz on way.
-(There’s no point in being talked at if you know everything, so best to test to have your knowledge tested) .
+(There’s no point in being talked at if you know everything, so best to have your knowledge tested as you go) .